 It is a dermatophytic infection of the scalp.
 Tinea capitis in adults seems less in general.
-It can happen in all ages, especially in childhood.
+It can happen at all ages, especially in childhood.
 Tinea capitis hair loss is more common in boys than girls.
 Tinea capitis description is like this: The word tinea means the worm and the word capitis means the head.
 The causative agent of the disease is Trichophyton or Mikrosporum species.
-Anthropophilic dermatophytes grow with spores (endotrix) in the hair, and the hair comes to the position of broken at the level of the skin.
-Others involve ectotrix they multiply around the hair and disrupt the cuticle of the hair.
+Anthropophilic dermatophytes grow with spores (endocervix) in the hair, and the hair comes to the position of broken at the level of the skin.
+Others involve ectocervix they multiply around the hair and disrupt the cuticle of the hair.
 So pale, broken hair occurs.

 Tinea Capitis Types

 There are 3 main clinical forms: